Teens

 Teens participate in the High School Video Workshop.

-In this free, vacation week program, students in grades 9 – 12 work with a teaching artist to explore video as an artistic medium.
+In this free vacation week program, students in grades 9 – 12 work with a teaching artist to explore video as an artistic medium.
 Students will use video as a form of personal expression and will work in small groups to create films.
 The class will explore how to use video in creative ways, from pre-production to developing camera techniques and, finally, editing.
 No prior experience necessary—beginners are welcome!

-Classes will take place in person February 20, 21, 22, and 23; 1 pm – 5 pm.
+Classes will take place in person April 15, 16, 17, 18; 2025; 12 pm – 5 pm.

-To register, please complete this form by Friday, February 16, 2024.
+To register, please complete this form by Friday, April 4, 2025.

 The High School Video Workshop Series is made possible, in part, through public funds from the New York City Department of Cultural Affairs and the New York State Council on the Arts with the support of Governor Kathy Hochul and the New York State Legislature.